thakuST/Library_Management_UIC/README.md

 The front-end used was the command-line prompt, the back-end used was python and we used PostgreSQL for formulating SQL commands.

-Attached our the files used for final submission in this course.
+Attached are the files used for final submission in this course.